-At Cosmetic Laser Dermatology, we believe that each patient is unique, and our treatment plans reflect that.
+At Cosmetic Laser Dermatology in San Diego, we believe that each patient is unique, and our treatment plans reflect that.
 Each person has their own individual needs, and we will work together with you to create the best plan that will allow you to achieve optimal results.

 Men and women with skin of color need unique treatment plans that will necessarily be different from treatment plans for those with lighter skin tones.
 Each skin type not only has different age and environmental changes but also different healing properties, which must be addressed individually by a skilled board-certified dermatologist.